jackjduggan/funcprog-assignment/README.md

 4. **Any extra functionalities not mentioned in the spec that you implemented**
 - The suggested plan of action mentioned creating two CSV files and generating markdown files from them.
 As mentioned above I had problems with the CSV generation, and as such generated the markdown directly.
+- As well as above, the two collections of validated modules weren't created explicitly, but rather 'on-the-fly' in the markdown generation step.

 5. **Reference to any material outside of notes used**
 - ref "By doing Shape(..), we exported all the value constructors for Shape" https://learnyouahaskell.com/making-our-own-types-and-typeclasses